CoomaQin/its/README.md

                 self.writer.write(results[j])
 ```

-Run the object detection and tracking `python3 ./object_detection_tracking.py`.
+Run the object detection and tracking (ODT) `python3 ./object_detection_tracking.py`.
 Note that you need to modify the video_path, YOLO weight etc.

 Fuse the lane keypoints and object bounding boxes + trakcingID to determine the vihecle position by lane `python3 ./determine_vehicle_lane.py`.
-Note that you need to specify the path of the above output.
+Note that you need to specify the path of the keypoint file, the ODT file and the forward-facing csv file.

-Upload results to Oracle database ``
+Upload results to Oracle database `` （这里需要补充一下）